mtiutiu-heits/drafts/do_hipaa/README.md

 ## HIPAA Architecture 1st Draft

-In order for a system or architecture to be `HIPAA` compliant, there are many `"Terms and Conditions"` that it must obey or comply in terms of security, like:
+In order for a system or architecture to be `HIPAA` compliant, there are many `"Terms and Conditions"` that it must obey to or comply in terms of security, like:

 1. How `secure` is the underlying `infrastructure` starting with all the machines being used and all the `hardware` the application runs on ?
 2. Is `user` data `encrypted` all over the place (starting from the `log in` process until it gets stored in a `database` somewhere) ?